HankiDesign/DSA/README.md

 ## Queue
 A queue is an ordered list that keeps a reference to its head and tail.
 The queue is a FIFO structure.
-The main difference between a linked list and a queue is that the queue only allow us to add items to its tail and remove items from its head.
+The main difference between a linked list and a queue is that the queue only allows us to add items to its tail and remove items from its head.

 ![](./assets/queue.jpg)